Ivan Luckievič: Illness and death

-In the late 1910s Luckievič contracted tuberculosis.
+In the late 1910s, Luckievič contracted tuberculosis.
 In 1919 he went to a Polish resort in Zakopane where he succumbed to the disease on 20 August.

 In 1991 his ashes were brought from Poland and reburied in the Rasos cemetery in Vilnius.

+Memory

+After Ivan Lucievič's death, his collections of archeology, ethnography and old books were organised in 1921 into the Vilnius Belarusian Museum, which took his name.